Tuck into this mountain valley Winter Wonderland

 All capped with hot cocoa and cozying up by the lodge fireplace, of course.

 If swooping down the slopes isn’t quite your speed, slow things down with smooth, scenic snowshoe and cross-country treks.
-Wind through the snow-blanketed forest with renowned glade skiing at Timberline, or roam the hills on the East Coast’s best cross-country trails at White Grass.
+Roam the hills on the East Coast’s best cross-country trails at White Grass.

 The mountain scenery is jaw-dropping, especially covered in shimmering snow.
 For a truly breathtaking scene, swoop out to the plateaud plains of Dolly Sods, one of the state’s most unique settings.
 The famed amber-tinted Blackwater Falls even freeze solid, mid-cascade.